Auckland University of Technology: Warkworth Radio Astronomical Observatory

-AUT maintains a number of facilities off campus, including the AUT Radio Telescope, New Zealand's first radio telescope.
+AUT maintains a number of facilities off campus, which until 2023, included the AUT Radio Telescope, New Zealand's first radio telescope.
 The 12m telescope is located near Warkworth and is part of New Zealand's and Australia's involvement in the international mega-science project, the Square Kilometre Array.
 The AUT/New Zealand Alliance won the 'Highly Commended' award in the Innovation Excellence in Research category at the 2016 New Zealand Innovation Awards.

 AUT Centre for Refugee Education

-AUT's Centre for Refugee Education, located in Mangere, provides an on-arrival six-week education programme for the 1,000 refugees who come to New Zealand each year under the government quota scheme.
+AUT's Centre for Refugee Education, located in Māngere, provides an on-arrival six-week education programme for the 1,000 refugees who come to New Zealand each year under the government quota scheme.
 The education programme teaches English language skills at early childhood, primary, secondary and adult levels, as well as orientation to life in New Zealand.
 With a new set of learners arriving every two months, and with ages ranging from early childhood to adult, the teaching team has developed a curriculum that gives refugees English and life skills, but remains flexible in order to tailor the lessons to each new intake.

+Organisation and administration

 Faculties

 AUT has five faculties.
 These are: